The S-Lang library includes simple but capable readline

 SLang_reset_tty ();

-In this example, the SLtt
+In this example, the SLtt interface functions

-functions have been
+SLang_init_tty and SLang_reset_tty functions have been

 used to open and close the terminal for reading input.
 By default,

-functions use the SLang_getkey
+the SLrline functions use the SLang_getkey function to

 read characters and assume that the terminal has been properly